-Continuing on previous Batu Pahat food list, here is a list of recommended halal food in Batu Pahat :
+Continuing from Top Best Food in Batu Pahat Part 1, here is another list on recommended halal food in Batu Pahat :

 Roti Canai @ Gerai Makan Hidayah (Breakfast)

-This stall has been operating since late 1980s and we used to call it Roti Canai Jalan Kluang as its location right by that main road.
-The old site was bulldozed to make way for new buildings hence they had moved to current location inside Taman Sri Jaya.
+This stall has been operating since 1980s and we used to call it Roti Canai Jalan Kluang as its location right by that main road.
+The old site was bulldozed to make way for new buildings, hence they had moved to current location inside Taman Sri Jaya.

-You will be surprised that their best menu is actually the simplest roti canai kosong, each pieces are flipped and pulled perfectly that ensures the crispy thin texture.
-Coupled with their specialty sambal and curry dhal, this is just the perfect breakfast to start the day.
+You will be surprised that their best menu is actually roti canai kosong, each pieces were flipped and pulled perfectly.
+This ensures the crispy thin texture.
+Coupled with their specialty sambal and curry dhal, this is the perfect breakfast to start the day.

-The cons of this place is the ordering system, where they tends to forget your order, so be prepared to ask again if your order takes too long.
-Best is, to spot any other customers that came later than you, but have food reaching them faster than you.
-At time, attitude can be a problem too, but since I have endured with them for 20 odd years, I let it pass.
+The cons of this place is their ‘ordering system’.
+They tend to forget your order, so be prepared to ask again, if your order takes too long.
+Best is, observe any other customers that came later than you, but had received their food, earlier than you.
+At times, attitude can be a problem too, but since I had endured with them for 20 odd years, I let it pass.

 Gerai Makan Hidayah